lilychughes/FishLifeExonCapture/README.md

 # Step 1: Run Trimmomatic to quality trim the sequences

 Run the trimmomatic-loop-PE.sh script in the main working directory.
-This calls the trimmomatic.jar file in the location where it is stored on Makaira.
+You will need to edit the path to the Trimmomatic jar file for your particular system.

-***If you are running this on another system, you may want to make a copy of this file and change the path.***

-***You will need the path to the trimmomatic jar file***
+***If you are running this on another system, you may want to make a copy of this file and change the path to the trimmomatic jar file***
 ```
 ../FishLifeExonCapture/trimmomatic-loop-PE.sh
 ```

-Note: This script will look for a file called 'adapters.fa' in the main working directory, to trim out adapter contamination.
+Note: This script will look for a file called 'adapters.fa' in the Project_Directory, to trim out adapter contamination.
 Different sets of adapters are used for different library preparations, so you should check which are appropriate.
 Trimmomatic has all of these sequences packaged with it, so you can just move this to the 'adapters.fa' file.
 The adapters are proprietary Illumina sequences, so I have not included them here.

-There is a version for single-end files, trimmomatic-loop-SE.sh

 When the script is finished, each .fastq.gz file will have an associated .trimmed.fastq.gz file, and two 'rem' files.
 These are the leftover reads that no longer have mate-pairs.